solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Azure App Service supports automated deployments from local Git
 repositories: developers simply need to push their code to an App Service remote repository.
-Consult the [Introduction to the guide sample application] for a step-by-step App Service deployment from a local Git repository.
+Consult the \[Introduction to the guide sample application\] for a step-by-step App Service deployment from a local Git repository.

-## App Service Deployment Center and Slots
+### App Service Deployment Center and Slots

-### Deployment Slots
+#### Deployment Slots

-App Service instances in the Standard tier or higher support *deployment slots*, which are separate instances of an app accessible on different host names.
+App Service instances in the Standard tier or higher support *deployment slots*, which are separate instances of an app accessible on different hostnames.
 Developers can validate app updates in a staging slot before swapping the updates into the production slot.
 After swapping an app from a staging slot to the production slot, the staging slot holds the old production app, allowing teams to quickly roll back unsuccessful changes.
 Swapping a slot has no downtime.

-### Deployment Center
+#### Deployment Center

 The Deployment Center provides a summary of the deployment methods for an App Service instance.
 It also allows developers to quickly create